-We found this Tanjong Pagar property, designed by British society darling Anouska Hempel, to be a slice of old Singapore fitting for its turn-of-the- 20th-century Chinese- shophouse shell. elements of Singapore’s Chinese heritage and surrounding Chinatown were incorporated into a unified design without it feeling too much like a folly. rich, lush interiors – Hempel’s signature – were brought together in black-and-gold tones throughout the property, which effectively melded the old and the modern.
+Elements of Singapore’s Chinese heritage and surrounding Chinatown were incorporated into a unified design without it feeling too much like a folly.
+Rich, lush interiors – Hempel’s signature – were brought together in black-and-gold tones throughout this fine, unusually urban, example of a Six Senses property, which effectively melded the old and the modern.

 We re-energised at the property’s fantastic Yellow Pot restaurant too, which serves the best roast duck and Shanghai greens we’ve ever tasted.
 The service was generally on point, although we waited longer than we’d expect for our first signature chrysanthemum-liqueur cocktail.
 A first-world problem indeed.